MauritsWilke/MassWebhooks/readme.md

 # 🎣 Mass Webhooks
 Mass Webhooks is an application to easily add a webhook to all of your github repositories!

+**Note: currently only works for _public_ repositories.
+Support for private repositories will be added later!**

 ## 💡 How to use
 To use this application, simply follow these steps:
  1. Clone the repository